Réka Dabasi

-Réka Dabasi (born 24 December 1996) is a Hungarian ice hockey player and member of the Hungarian national ice hockey team, currently signed with the Metropolitan Riveters of the Premier Hockey Federation (PHF; called NWHL until 2021).
-In July 2021, she was selected second overall by the Toronto Six in the inaugural NWHL International Draft and, in May 2022, she became the first Hungarian player to sign with a PHF team after signing a contract with the Metropolitan Riveters for the 2022–23 season.
+Réka Dabasi (born 24 December 1996) is a Hungarian ice hockey player and member of the Hungarian national team.
+She plays in the European Women's Hockey League (EWHL) with Hokiklub Budapest.

+In July 2021, she was selected second overall by the Toronto Six in the inaugural NWHL International Draft and, in May 2022, she became the first Hungarian player to sign with a Premier Hockey Federation (PHF; called NWHL until 2021) team after signing a contract with the Metropolitan Riveters for the 2022–23 season.